+Maternal and Child Health Line

+13 22 29 (24 hours a day, 7 days a week)

 6. Do I have to take part in this research project?

 Participation in this study is voluntary.
 If you do not wish to take part, you are not obliged to.
 If you decide to take part and later change your mind, you may withdraw at a later stage by notifying a member of the research team.
 To help ensure the results of the study can be measured properly, the researchers would like to keep your information that has been collected.
 If you do not want them to do this, please tell them.